How Call in Studio Works / FAQ

 Max Calls: Remove Line: Decrease your 'Max Calls' value by one line (existing callers will remain until terminated or dropped).

-Update Show Settings: Update additional show settings such as toggling auto-screen on and off, setting MaxCalls to a specific value, toggling caller and carrier name lookups, etc.
+Update Show Settings: Update additional settings such as toggling auto-screen on and off, setting MaxCalls to a specific value, toggling caller and carrier name lookups, changing hold audio, etc. Note that if you change hold audio, all current callers will be updated to hear the appropriate hold audio settings (hold music or show/meeting audio).

-End Show: End your show session, terminating all calls and taking your show into “offline” mode.
+End Show/Meeting: End your call-in session, terminating all calls and taking your show or meeting into “offline” mode.

 Make Outbound Call: Initiate an outbound call to a guest or host.

-NOTE: these last three links are also repeated at the bottom of the page for your convenience.
+NOTE: these last three links are also repeated at the bottom of the page as button for your convenience.

-- busy: [#] When your show reaches the maximum number of virtual lines (the 'Max Calls' value in show setup) callers will hear a busy signal.
+- busy: [#] When your show or meeting reaches the maximum number of virtual lines (the 'Max Calls' value in your show settings) callers will hear a busy signal.
 This number displayed is a count of call receiving a busy signal.
 (Call in Studio's record for number of busy signals in a single hour for a single show is: 85,450).

-- calling #: [phone number] Your show's call-in number or numbers.
-This is provided here to easily reference, in case you forget your own show's call-in number.
+- calling #: [phone number] Your call-in number or numbers.
+This is provided here to easily reference, in case you forget your own call-in number.

-- session length: [minutes and seconds] Time elapsed since you start your show session.
-If no host call is connected for a period of 15 minutes or longer, your show will be taken “offline” and any other connected calls will be terminated.
+- session length: [minutes and seconds] Time elapsed since you start your session.
+If no host call is connected for a period of 15 minutes or longer, your show/meeting will be taken “offline” and any other connected calls will be terminated.

 - balance: $[#] Your account's live balance, including calls-in-progress.
-If you account reaches a zero balance, your show and calls will be terminated.
+If you account reaches a zero balance, all calls will be terminated.
 Under My Account you can set your auto-recharge settings to best avoid reaching a zero balance.

-When you are ready to end your show, click on the 'End Show' link in the calls dropdown menu or link on the bottom of the page.
-You will be asked to confirm and be able to select how to handle any remaining calls connected to your show (options are: hangup, play a message and hange up, or offer remaining calls to leave a voicemail).
+When you are ready to end your session, click on the 'End Show/Meeting' link in the calls dropdown menu or button on the bottom of the page.
+You will be asked to confirm and be able to select how to handle any remaining calls connected to your session (options are: hangup, play a message and hange up, or offer remaining calls to leave a voicemail).

 Why Do I Need a Custom Call-In Number?